priyanshu499-ops/montra-gitops-manifests/argocd/apps/readme.md

 1. add the values.yaml in applications for that application.

-2. add the name in the applicationset. format is provided.
+2. add the name in the applicationset. format is provided.  d